-For many homeschooling families, it’s time to start thinking about the start of a new school year – if you haven’t started already.
+The new school year is right around the corner – if you haven’t started already.
 That first week or so back to school can be difficult after a more relaxed schedule and too much screen time.
 (Tell me that’s not just my house!)
-We’ll be starting our 12th homeschooling year in the next week or so.
-Over the years, I’ve picked up some tips on how to get the school year off to a smooth start.

 1. Don’t try to start everything at once.

-This is one of those lessons I learned early on in our homeschooling journey and it has served me well.
+I learned this lesson early on in our homeschooling journey and it has served me well.
 We never jump in with a full load the first few weeks of school.
 Some years we start with a heavier course load than other years, but never everything all at once.
-I like to allow time to adjust to the school routine again and get in the swing of any new curriculum we may be using.

 2. Don’t start with a full week or full days.

-You know that saying, “Do as I say, not as I do”?
-Yeah, I don’t like that one either, but it’s applicable here.
-I do tend to just jump right into the school year.
-I don’t know about where you live, but in my area, schools usually start on a Wednesday, Thursday, or Friday.
-That allows kids to get back into routine, but then get a break before they’re expected to jump, full-swing, into the school year.
+In my area, schools usually start mid-week.
+That allows kids to get back into a routine, but then get a break before they’re expected to jump, full-swing, into the school year.

 3. Start with something fun.

 Celebrate the first day of school with something special – a special breakfast, outing, or field trip.
-The first year we homeschooled, we started our first day with a field trip that I used as a springboard for the topic of our first unit study.
-One family I know goes to the public pool on the first day of school for the area public school kids (which may or may not coincide with their first day, but it’s still a fun idea).
+The first year we homeschooled, we kicked off the year with a field trip, which I used as a springboard for our first unit study.

 4. Get your kids’ input.